Representation Learning by Ranking across multiple tasks: Background

 \subsection{Ranking}

-Ranking and learning to rank are classic problems, there have been many research results~\cite{xu2008directly,xia2008listwise}.
-Given an input query, the retrieval system hopes to sort and return the stored content according to the relevance of the input and the stored content.
-The research purpose of learning to rank is to make the returned results more accurate.
-One of solutions is to optimize evaluation indicators.
-Evaluation indicators for ranking problems include: Precision, AP (average recall)~\cite{baeza1999modern}, NDCG~\cite{jarvelin2002cumulated}, for details, please refer to ~\cite{qin2010general}.
-Given a query sample q, and return a sorted sample set $S$, the k recall of the query result is defined as:
+Ranking and learning to rank are classic problems with extensive research~\cite{xu2008directly,xia2008listwise}.
+Given an input query, a retrieval system aims to sort and return stored content based on its relevance to the query.
+The goal of learning to rank is to improve the accuracy of the returned results.
+One solution is to optimize evaluation metrics.
+Common evaluation metrics for ranking problems include Precision, Average Precision (AP)~\cite{baeza1999modern}, and Normalized Discounted Cumulative Gain (NDCG)~\cite{jarvelin2002cumulated}; for further details, see~\cite{qin2010general}.

+Given a query sample $q$, and a returned sorted sample set $S$, the precision at $k$ is defined as: